-The 2020 Soul is the third generation of this subcompact/SUV crossover, and it’s a total redesign inside and out.
+With a completely redesigned exterior and interior, high-tech features, and available turbocharged engine, the 2020 Soul is a marvel of adaptability inside and out.
 While the five-passenger, front-wheel drive hatchback still has its signature boxy look, Kia has made the car sleeker via thinner headlights and sharp-edged openings on the grill.
 Contributing to the sleeker lines are 2.2 additional inches of length and almost an inch more ground clearance.
 For buyers looking for a Soul that stands out even more, a new GT-Line appearance package boasts 18-inch wheels and sportier-looking grill, lights, and bumpers.

 The Soul is available in six trim levels: The LX, X, S, EX, GT-Line 2 liter, and GT-Line 1.6 liter.
 The base-model LX still clocks in at just under $18,000, while the top-of-the line GT Turbo has a MSRP of $27,500.

 Under the hood, the base Soul 2020 model has a new engine: a 2-liter, naturally aspirated 4-cylinder that generates 147 horsepower and 132 pound-feet of torque.
 More deluxe models have the option of running on a1.6-L turbocharged 4-cylinder.
 While the base engine can be paired with either a 6-speed manual or a new Forte-sourced CVT gearbox, the turbo only pairs with a 7-speed dual-clutch automatic.